 The Jackery Explorer 500 is a portable power generator and the heart of the complete solar set.
 It contains all the components that otherwise have to be individually assembled, coordinated and wired in stationary complete solar systems, such as the Offgridtec Autark S-Master 100W Solar – 600W AC (read the review here).

-This means you don’t have to worry about assembling the classic individual components such as No products found., Solar Charge Controller*, Voltage Converter* and Battery Protection*.
+This means you don’t have to worry about assembling the classic individual components such as Battery*, Solar Charge Controller*, Voltage Converter* and Battery Protection*.
 Anyone who has ever set up a stationary solar complete set with all these components knows that this is not always easy.

 Top: You don’t need any previous electrical knowledge for the complete solar set from Jackery, which makes the system interesting for many solar enthusiasts without a technical background.